Barrow-in-Furness: Religion

-In the 2011 census 70.7% of Barrow's population stated themselves as being Christian.
-People stating no religion or chose not to state totalled 28.4% combined.
-Other religious groups represented 0.9% of the population, with Islam and Buddhism prevailing as the first and second most common groups.
-Conishead Priory, the first Kadampa Buddhist centre in the west, is home to around 100 Buddhists and is located off the Barrow to Ulverston Coast Road within the South Lakeland district.
+In the 2021 census 53.1% of the Borough of Barrow's population stated themselves as being Christian.
+People stating no religion or chose not to state totalled 45.5% combined.
+Other religious groups represented 1.4% of the population, with Islam and Buddhism prevailing as the first and second most common groups.
+Conishead Priory, the first Kadampa Buddhist centre in the west, is home to around 100 Buddhists and is located off the Barrow to Ulverston Coast Road.
 Historically Barrow was home to a notable Ashkenazi Jewish community that peaked in size during the 1930s with a synagogue in the town.
-Nonetheless, it closed in 1974 and only a dozen Jews were recorded by the 2011 census.
+Nonetheless, it closed in 1974 and less than 20 Jews were recorded by the 2021 census.

+Notable Individuals

 Economy

 Historically Barrow's economy was dominated by the manufacturing sector, with the Barrow Hematite Steel Company and Vickers Shipbuilding and Engineering being amongst the most important global companies in their respective fields during the 20th century.
 In the present day, manufacturing remains the largest employment sector in the town.
-BAE Systems is the single largest employer with around 9,500 employees, and one third of the workforce, as at 2020.
+BAE Systems is the single largest employer with around 14,500 employees as at 2025, anticipated to increase further.
 However, like most of the UK, employment trends have greatly diversified since the 20th century and there are no other predominant employment sectors in Barrow.